 - A. Install each run with minimum joints and couplings, but with adequate and accessible unions for disassembly and maintenance/replacement of valves and equipment.
 Reduce sizes (where indicated) by use of reducing fittings.
 Align piping accurately at connections, within 1/16-inch misalignment tolerance. - 1.
 Comply with ANSI B31 Code for Pressure Piping. - 2.
-Electrical Equipment Spaces: Do not run piping through transformer vaults and other electrical or electronic equipment spaces and enclosures.
-Only piping serving this type of equipment shall be allowed. - 3.
-Use fittings for all changes in direction and all branch connections. - 4.
-Conceal all pipe installations in walls, pipe chases, utility spaces, above ceilings, below grade or floors, unless indicated to be exposed to view. - 5.
-Locate groups of pipes parallel to each other, spaced to permit applying insulation and servicing of valves. - 6.
-Install drainage piping with a minimum 1/8 inch per foot downward slope in the direction of the drain and a maximum slope of 1/4 inch per foot. - 7.
+Use fittings for all changes in direction and all branch connections. - 3.
+Conceal all pipe installations in walls, pipe chases, utility spaces, above ceilings, below grade or floors, unless indicated to be exposed to view. - 4.
+Locate groups of pipes parallel to each other, spaced to permit applying insulation and servicing of valves. - 5.
+Install drainage piping with a minimum 1/8 inch per foot downward slope in the direction of the drain and a maximum slope of 1/4 inch per foot. - 6.
 Install drains at all low points in mains, risers, and branch lines consisting of a tee fitting, 3⁄4-inch ball valve, and short 3⁄4-inch threaded nipple, hose connection, and cap.